ai-dock/base-image/README.md

 You can use the environment variable `PROVISIONING_SCRIPT` to specify the URL of a script you'd like to run.

-If you are running locally you may instead opt to mount an executable script at `/opt/ai-dock/bin/provisioning.sh`.
+If you are running locally you may instead opt to mount a script at `/opt/ai-dock/bin/provisioning.sh`.

 >[!NOTE]
 >`supervisord` will not spawn any processes until the provisioning script has completed.